sindresorhus/got/documentation/2-options.md

 > - If a `303` is sent by the server in response to any request type (POST, DELETE, etc.), Got will request the resource pointed to in the location header via GET.\
 >  This is in accordance with the [specification](https://tools.ietf.org/html/rfc7231#section-6.4.4).
 You can optionally turn on this behavior also for other redirect codes - see [`methodRewriting`](#methodrewriting).
 > - On cross-origin redirects, Got strips `host`, `cookie`, `cookie2`, `authorization`, and `proxy-authorization`, as well as any credentials embedded in the URL.
 > - `307` and `308` redirects preserve the request method and replayable body, even across origins, as required by the specification. `QUERY` requests also preserve replayable bodies on `301` and `302` redirects because `QUERY` is safe and idempotent.
+Same-origin `301` and `302` redirects that keep the request method also replay the body.
 Got fails instead of following when the body cannot be replayed.
 > - Other cross-origin redirects can drop the request body and request body headers to avoid forwarding payloads to another origin.
 > - When a redirect rewrites the request to `GET`, Got also strips request body headers.
 > - Use [`hooks.beforeRedirect`](9-hooks.md#beforeredirect) for app-specific sensitive headers.